 Every patient is evaluated individually to determine the best method of retaining their custom made prosthesis.
 The prosthesis when in place has to be comfortable and secure.
 Retention methods for nasal, orbital and ear prostheses include the use of medical grade adhesives, anatomically self retained, attachment to glasses or the use of bone anchored implants with magnetic retention.

 A prosthesis will degrade after time due to use.
 This is a normal process due to absorption of fluids or other environmental substances which will cause a color change.
-This usually occurs in approximately 1-3 years.
+This usually occurs in approximately 6 mos. to 3 years, depending on the type of prosthesis.
 Care and maintenance is very important to the well being of custom prosthesis.

 An Ocular Prosthetist is a carefully trained technician skilled in the arts of fitting, shaping, and painting ocular prostheses.
 In addition to creating it, the Ocular Prosthetist shows the patient how to handle and care for the prosthesis, and provides long-term care through periodic examinations.